Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/data-elements/_index.md

 Accept: application/{xml/json}
 ```

 The response will depend on the type of blob.
-There are currently 2 primary types; form data based on a model and attachments.
-The Accept header is considered only when the requested data element is connected to a data model.
+There are currently 2 primary types: form data based on a model and attachments.
+An Accept header in a request will be considered only when the requested data element is connected to a data model.
 The header is then used to pick a serializer for the data.

 ### Response with form data

 A response with form data will either be a json or xml serialized version of the data model depending on the **Accept** header in the request.
 The value **application/xml** will result in an XML document and the value **application/json** will result inn a JSON document.

-### Response with instance attachment
+### Response with attachment

 A response with a file attachment will be a file stream.
 Content-Type will be the same as the original value given when the file was uploaded.
 The same is true for the file name.